Ventana Wilderness

 The Ventana Wilderness of Los Padres National Forest is a federally designated wilderness area located in the Santa Lucia Range along the Central Coast of California.
-This wilderness was established in 1969 when the Ventana Wilderness Act redesignated the 55,800-acre (22,600 ha) Ventana Primitive Area as the Ventana Wilderness and added land, totalling 153 mi2.
+This wilderness was established in 1969 when the Ventana Wilderness Act redesignated the 87.2-square-mile (226-square-kilometer) Ventana Primitive Area as the Ventana Wilderness and added land, totalling 153 mi2.
 In 1978, the Endangered American Wilderness Act added 95 mi2, increasing the total wilderness area to about 248 mi2.
 The California Wilderness Act of 1984 added about 4.3 mi2.
-The Los Padres Condor Range and River Protection Act of 1992 created the approximately 14,500-acre (5,900 ha) Silver Peak Wilderness and added about 60.6 mi2 to the Ventana Wilderness in addition to designating the Big Sur River as a Wild and Scenic River.
+The Los Padres Condor Range and River Protection Act of 1992 created the approximately 23-square-mile (60-square-kilometer) Silver Peak Wilderness and added about 60.6 mi2 to the Ventana Wilderness in addition to designating the Big Sur River as a Wild and Scenic River.
 The Big Sur Wilderness and Conservation Act of 2002 expanded the wilderness for the fifth time, adding nearly 55 mi2, increasing the total acreage of the wilderness to its present size of 375 mi2.